Israel & History

 Religious Zionism remains contested because it sits at the fault line between theology and power.

-To supporters, it answers a real Jewish problem.
+To supporters, it answers a concrete Jewish problem.
 It refuses the idea that modern statehood and ancient religious commitment must be enemies.
 To critics, especially when tied to occupation or territorial absolutism, it can look like nationalism armored with sacred language.

 Both reactions make sense, because the movement itself invites both.